Scroll down to find

 account is necessary to donate through PayPal.

-On the PayPal screen, simply click the "continue" link at the left under
+On the PayPal screen, simply select the

-have a PayPal account?"
+have a PayPal account" option

 Find out about other